weslleyaraujo/weslleyaraujo.github.io/_posts/2015-01-01-sorting-a-backbonejs-collection.markdown

 comments: true
 ---

 If you know some about [Backbone.js][Backbone.js] you also probably know that it offers you something pretty cool which are the [collections][collections].
-Those are kind of a wrapper for dealing with [models](models) in a easy way, giving you awesome features, and one of those features is that you can sort those models to proper work with.
+Those are kind of a wrapper for dealing with [models](models) in a easy way giving you awesome features, and one of those features is that you can sort those models to proper work with.
 I'm gonna talk about the `comparator` method and what it can help you.

 Let's start creating a piece of code, a very simple Backbone collection: